Air Fryer Recipe

 Mediterranean Veggie Quesadillas

-A delightful and easy-to-make Mediterranean veggie quesadillas recipe, perfect for air frying.
+A bright, easy Mediterranean veggie quesadillas recipe, just right for cooking in the air fryer.

 Ingredients